Traffic Alert - Convention Center Area

 Port Everglades has a long history of providing energy products to South Florida.
 Today, one-third of Florida's energy requirements, including petroleum, are stored and distributed by companies located at Port Everglades.

-Every day, more than 12.5 million gallons of energy products, including jet fuel, gasoline and propane, are delivered on tank ships and barges.
-Port Everglades provides energy products to 12 counties in Florida and four international airports - keeping the entire region on the move.
+Every day, more than 15 million gallons of energy products, including jet fuel, gasoline and propane, are delivered on tank ships and barges.
+Port Everglades provides energy products to 12 counties in Florida and five international airports - keeping the entire region on the move.